 I’ve now updated the recipe to include instructions and tips for making an unfried version of this incredibly popular chicken recipe that’s baked in the oven!
 It works surprisingly well, I’m not sure you could tell the difference.
 Look at that photo below…it certainly looks great.

-Double Crunch Honey Garlic Chicken Breasts
+Like this Honey Garlic Chicken recipe?

 - 4 large boneless skinless chicken breasts